 link to the blog post: https://www.erinbromage.com/post/the-risks-know-them-avoid-them

 May 13, 2020

 Boston Children’s Hospital has published a brief overview of a recently reported pediatric syndrome that may be related to COVID-19.
-In recent weeks, reports have come in from Europe and the Eastern US of a small number of seriously ill children with a multisystem inflammatory illness termed Pediatric Multisystem Inflammatory Syndrome (PMIS).
-Reports are still fragmentary and the syndrome is variably described, but patients seem to have fever, varying degrees of organ dysfunction, and multiple laboratory markers of severe inflammation.
-The syndrome sometimes progresses to significant shock, requiring vasoactive drugs and mechanical ventilation.
+In recent weeks, reports have come in from Europe and the Eastern US of a small number of seriously ill children with an inflammatory illness that affects several organ systems (termed pediatric multisystem inflammatory syndrome).
+Reports are still fragmentary, and descriptions of symptoms vary, but patients seem to have fever, varying degrees of organ dysfunction, and multiple laboratory markers of severe inflammation.
+The syndrome sometimes progresses to significant shock, requiring drugs to control blood pressure and mechanical ventilation.

-There seems to be a connection to the current COVID-19 pandemic in that a number of the affected children have a positive PCR test for SARS-CoV-2, and a similar number of children who are antigen-negative have positive antibody test results.
-However, a significant number of cases have neither.
-The connection remains unclear.
+There seems to be a connection to the current COVID-19 pandemic in that a number of the affected children have a positive test for SARS CoV-2.
+However, the connection remains unclear.

-Although rare, the cases are quite severe and seem to respond to treatments, such as anticoagulation, IV immunoglobulin, IL-1 or IL-6 blockade, and corticosteroids.
-Clinicians should be alert for these manifestations and refer potentially affected children to a specialty center.
+Although rare, the cases are quite severe.
+Affected children do seem to respond to treatment, so potentially affected children should be referred to a specialty center.

 link to the overview: https://discoveries.childrenshospital.org/covid-19-inflammatory-syndrome-children/